SensenGao/SensenGao.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 One paper is accepted by ECCV2024.
 - *2024.05*: &nbsp;🎉🎉 One paper is accepted by DIS2024.

 # 📝 Publications

 ## Pre-Print

-Towards Transferable Attacks Against Vision-LLMs in Autonomous Driving with Typography.[[Paper](https://arxiv.org/abs/2405.14169)]
+Towards Transferable Attacks Against Vision-LLMs in Autonomous Driving with Typography. [[Paper](https://arxiv.org/abs/2405.14169)]

 Boosting Transferability in Vision-Language Attacks via Diversification along the Intersection Region of Adversarial Trajectory. [[Paper](https://arxiv.org/abs/2403.12445)]